 Well, not entirely.
 Lead Form Custom Audiences help fill in the gaps.
 Let’s discuss…

 The No-Landing-Page Problem

 One of the inherent problems with Lead Ads — for advertisers, not users — was that they kept users on Facebook.
-Without a landing page, advertisers could not create Website Custom Audiences.
+Without a landing page, form engagement wouldn’t contribute to website traffic, which allows marketers to create Website Custom Audiences.

 Why was this important?
 It’s helpful to know whether a user clicked to open the form but didn’t submit or clicked and submitted.
 These actions could help the advertiser show the user a more relevant ad.

-These are all things you can do with Website Custom Audiences when driving users to a landing page.
-Without that landing page, though, advertisers were limited.
+These are all things you can do with A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. when driving users to a landing page.
+Without that landing page, though, advertisers would appear to be limited.

 The Lead Ad Form Engagement Custom Audience

 Enter Lead form custom audiences allow you to create audiences of people who engaged with your Facebook lead ad forms to be used in ad targeting..
 Go to Audiences within your Ads Manager and click to create a Custom Audience.

 How to Create a Lead Ad Custom Audience